Induced subgraphs of graphs with large chromatic number. VI. Banana trees: Distant subgraphs with large chromatic number

 \section{Distant subgraphs with large chromatic number}

 With \ref{conj} in mind, let us see what we need.
-We have a graph $J$ (a subdivision of the initial multigraph $H$), and a number $\kappa$, and we need to show that if we choose $\rho$ large enough, then every $\rho$-bounded ideal of $J$-subdivision-free graphs with clique number at most $\kappa$ is colourable.
+We have a graph $J$ (a subdivision of the initial multigraph $H$), and we need to show that if we choose $\rho$ large enough, then every $\rho$-bounded ideal of $J$-subdivision-free graphs is colourable.
 At this stage we prefer not to specify $H,J$, and see how far we can progress in general.
-So $H,J$ might as well both be $K_{\nu}^1$, the graph obtained from a complete graph $K_{\nu}$ by subdividing every edge once; because if $\nu$ is large enough then there is an induced subgraph of $K_{\nu}^1$ which is a subdivision of any fixed graph.
-So, we are given $\nu$ and $\kappa$, and let us choose $\rho$ very large in terms of $\nu,\kappa$.
-Now we need to show that every $\rho$-bounded ideal $\mathcal{C}$ of $K_{\nu}^1$-subdivision-free graphs with clique number at most $\kappa$ is colourable.
+So $H,J$ might as well both be $K_{\nu}^1$, the graph obtained from a complete graph $K_{\nu}$ by subdividing every edge once; because for any fixed graph $H$, if $\nu$ is large enough then there is an induced subgraph of $K_{\nu}^1$ which is a subdivision of $H$.
+So, we are given $\nu$, and let us choose $\rho$ very large in terms of $\nu$.
+Now we need to show that every $\rho$-bounded ideal $\mathcal{C}$ of $K_{\nu}^1$-subdivision-free graphs is colourable.
 Choose some such $\mathcal{C}$; then since it is $\rho$-bounded, there exists $\tau$ such that $\chi^{\rho}(G)\le \tau$ for all $G\in \mathcal{C}$.
-Altogether then we have four numbers $\kappa, \nu, \rho, \tau$, where $\kappa, \nu$ are given, and $\rho$ is some large function of the numbers $\kappa,\tau$ that we can choose, and then after selecting $\rho$, the number $\tau$ is given.
-We need to prove for such a quadruple of numbers, there is a number $c$, such that every graph $G$ that is $K_{\nu}^1$-subdivision-free and satisfies $\chi^{\rho}(G)\le \tau$ and $\omega(G)\le \kappa$ also satisfies $\chi(G)\le c$.
+Altogether then we have three numbers $\nu, \rho, \tau$, where $\nu$ is given, and $\rho$ is some large function of $\nu$ that we can choose, and then after selecting $\rho$, the number $\tau$ is given.
+We need to prove for such a quadruple of numbers, there is a number $c$, such that every graph $G$ that is $K_{\nu}^1$-subdivision-free and satisfies $\chi^{\rho}(G)\le \tau$ also satisfies $\chi(G)\le c$.
 We begin by proving some lemmas about such graphs $G$.
-We need first:
+The main result of this section is: